Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

   SecurityControl: 'Ignore'
   ```

      > Both the `CostControl` and `SecurityControl` tags are applicable to **ONLY Microsoft-internal Azure lab tenants** and designed for managing automated governance processes related to cost optimization and security controls.
 As mentioned, it will get added to the deployment **only** if the `governResourceTags` parameter was set to true.
 If you are deploying HCIBox from a Microsoft-internal tenant and Azure subscription, this parameter is required to be set to 'true'.
-Failed to do so will cause your deployment to have issues and most likely to fail.
+Failure to do so will cause your deployment to have issues and most likely to fail.

 Example parameter-file: